 As well as tree planting days, SNUG holds work days over the year to water and tend trees as necessary.
 Contact us for futher details.

-Although the Common now has a healthy stock of trees, they are nonetheless quite fragile and each is precious.
+However, although the Common now has a healthy stock of trees, it is a small urban park: trees are quite fragile and each one is precious.

-Breaking branches or stripping bark can introduce disease and deprive a tree of nutrients and so eventually kill the tree.
+Breaking branches, or stripping bark, introduces disease and deprives a tree of nutrients and so eventually kills the tree.

-Sometimes people or dogs remove the bark off trees.
-This can ultimately kill a tree and many trees we planted on the Common over the years have died after the bark was stipped off by people or poorly trained / badly treated dogs.
+Sometimes people get their dogs to tear the tree bark.
+Unforunately many trees we planted over the years have died after the bark was stipped off by people or poorly trained, or badly treated dogs.

 The pictures above are of Sanford Terrace before extensive hedge and tree planting,

 and the pictures below were taken from the same spots now.

 Many of the trees on the Common are commemorative.

 A maple (Acer Rubrum Freemanii Autumn Blaze) and a 'Taiwan' cherry tree (Prunus Okame) were planted in honour of two SNUG members who died in recent years: Mahbub Miah and Cheryl Grey, respectively.